 Fortunately, there are ways mothers can raise and support their children with special needs.
 Read on to find out.

-If you’re a parent or caretaker of a child with special needs, here are some resources you might find useful:
+If you’re a parent or caretaker of a child with special needs, here are some resources you might find helpful:

 1. Receive Help from Friends and Family Members

-When everyone else is busy, it’s hard to ask or accept help.
+When everyone else is busy, asking for or accepting help is hard.
 Most moms are expected to be great at multitasking while juggling their children’s needs.

 Asking for help is a sign of strength, not weakness.
 It will be simpler for everybody to let your friends and family know what you need help with so they can sign up for tasks that best fit their schedules and skills.